DIPlib/diplib/changelogs/diplib_next.md

 ### New functionality

+- Added the function `download_bioformats`, which does the same thing as `python -m diplib download_bioformats` in *PyDIP*.
+This significantly simplifies the installation instructions for *Bio-Formats*.

-- Added the CMake option `DIP_JAVA_VERSION`, which can be important when building *DIPimage* for older versions of MATLAB.
+- Added the *CMake* option `DIP_JAVA_VERSION`, which can be important when building *DIPimage* for older versions of MATLAB.
 The Java version must be equal or older than the version used by MATLAB.
 Running `version -java` in MATLAB will tell you what version of Java it is using.